Steve-YJ/Steve-yj/README.md

 - 🔭 I’m currently working on [Information Security Lab][profile] and Looking for a Job!
 - 🌱 I’m currently learning Deep Learning & Data Science
 - ⌛️ 2021 Goals: is to do PBL(Project-based Learning)
+  - (secret) The start will be a cs231n based project
 - ⚡ Fun fact: I reaaly love to cook.
 Run three times a week.
 - 💬 Ask me about Anything :)